Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Collaborative Multi-Agent Systems

-To move from experimental prototypes to dependable infrastructure, LLMs must become smarter, more reliable, and more efficient—reducing dependence on external coordination.
-This motivates a shift toward \textit{parameter adaptation} methods that enhance internal capabilities, allowing models to act as \textit{individually competent researchers} capable of complex reasoning without heavy orchestration or test-time compute overhead \citep{li2025limrrlscaling}.
-The next section explores these approaches in detail, examining how training-based techniques can enhance hypothesis generation, reduce error rates, and complement MAS by embedding collaborative behaviors directly into the model itself.
+To move beyond experimental prototypes toward dependable systems, LLMs must become more capable, reliable, and efficient, reducing reliance on external coordination.
+This motivates a shift toward \textit{parameter adaptation} methods that enhance models’ internal reasoning abilities, enabling them to function as individually competent researchers without heavy orchestration or test-time compute overhead \citep{li2025limrrlscaling}.
+The next section examines these approaches, focusing on how training-based techniques can improve hypothesis generation, reduce errors, and complement MAS by internalizing collaborative behaviors.